 Under this proposal, effectively, a borrower with a decision credit score between 500 and 579 would be required to make a greater downpayment [at minimum, 10 percent] than a borrower with a higher score, for the purchase of a home with the same sales price.
 Borrowers with credit scores below 500 would not be eligible for FHA-insured financing.
 The proposed new LTV and credit score requirements will reduce the risk to the MMIF and ensure that home buyers are offered mortgage loans that are sustainable.

 Proposed Exemption for Borrowers Seeking to Refinance.
 While FHA proposes to introduce a minimum decision credit score of no less than 500 to determine eligibility for FHA financing and to reduce the maximum LTV for all borrowers with decision credit scores between 500 and 579, FHA is also considering a special, temporary allowance to permit higher LTV mortgage loans for borrowers with lower decision credit scores, so long as they involve a reduction of existing mortgage indebtedness pursuant to FHA program adjustments announced on March 26, 2010.
 The program adjustments will be proposed under separate notice.
 The current mortgage lender will need to agree to accept a short pay off, accepting less than the full amount owed on the original mortgage in order to satisfy the outstanding debt.
 This exemption will be applicable only to borrowers with credit scores between 500 to 579.
-Given the current economic conditions and the need (and encouragement by federal and other governmental programs) to refinance mortgages in order to obtain a more affordable mortgage through lower monthly payments, the decision credit scores proposed by this notice may be counterproductive in helping existing homeowners save their homes.
+Given the current economic conditions and the Start Printed Page 41222need (and encouragement by federal and other governmental programs) to refinance mortgages in order to obtain a more affordable mortgage through lower monthly payments, the decision credit scores proposed by this notice may be counterproductive in helping existing homeowners save their homes.
 Existing homeowners have an established payment history that can be taken into consideration in the underwriting process, but FHA recognizes that even homeowners who have been able to make their monthly payments may have had their credit scores negatively impacted by the downturn in the economy which has so seriously affected the housing market.
 FHA's consideration of different credit score requirements for refinance transactions would only be temporary, and would be applicable only to refinanced mortgages involving a short pay off.
 FHA is not proposing this distinct criteria permanently for refinance transactions, but rather only for such period as would help existing homeowners maintain their homes during this current economic downturn.
 FHA is proposing only different credit scores for refinance transactions to continue through, but not beyond, December 31, 2012.
 HUD specifically seeks comment on FHA's proposal.